yourrem/sports_analytics/README.md

 # Sports Analytics — NBA Game Outcome Prediction

+## Ooverview

-Predicting NBA game outcomes using rolling team stats, rest-day features, and home/away splits across 5 seasons (2020-21 through 2024-25).
-Includes SHAP analysis for model explainability.
+This project aims to build a machine learning model that can predict the outcome of a given NBA matchup.
+All team data is pulled from public NBA APIs.
+We used pulled data to then feature engineer columns such as rolling team stats, rest-day features, and home/away splits across 5 seasons (2020-21 through 2024-25).
+Model will then be used to predict outcomes of the latter half of the 2025-2026 NBA seaason.

 **Data:** [nba_api](https://github.com/swar/nba_api) — official NBA stats, no API key required